microsoft/devicescript/CONTRIBUTING.md

 -   start Terminal in VSCode
 -   run `yarn install`
 -   run `yarn build`
--   run `devs run devs/samples/something.ts` - this will execute given DeviceScript program using the WASM binary
+-   run `yarn devs run devs/samples/something.ts` - this will execute given DeviceScript program using the WASM binary

 If you want to develop the runtime (as opposed to compiler or website), you will also need GNU Make, C compiler, and [emscripten](https://emscripten.org/docs/getting_started/downloads.html).
 Once you have it all:

 -   run `make native` to compile using native C compiler
--   run `devs crun devs/samples/something.ts` - this will execute given DeviceScript program using the POSIX/native binary
+-   run `yarn devs crun devs/samples/something.ts` - this will execute given DeviceScript program using the POSIX/native binary
 -   run `./runtime/built/jdcli 8082` - this will run the POSIX/native DeviceScript server, which can be accessed from the devtools dashboard
 -   run `make em` to compile using emscripten

+### Visual Studio Extension

+Open the Debug view in VSCode and run the `VSCode Extension` configuration.
+This will launch a new VSCode instance with the extension loaded.
+A build is automatically triggered before launch VSCode.

+### Builting packages

+Similar to working on the Visual Studio Code extension, lunch the `VSCode Extension` debugger configuration.
+This will launch a new VSCode instance with the extension loaded.
+It should also open the `packages` folder which will allow you to work on the builtin packages.

+### Documentation

+Run ``yarn docs` and edit any markdown file in the `website/docs` folder.
+The changes should be automatically picked up and rendered by docusaurus.

 ## Release process